 Does Lexan scratch easily?

-it averages much higher on the rockwell scale which determines how hard the material is . and since its harder than plexi it is more scratch resistant.
+it averages much higher on the Rockwell scale which determines how hard the material is . and since its harder than plexiglass it is more scratch resistant.
 Straight polycarbonate (Lexan) is EASIER to scratch than acrylic (Plexiglas).

 Is Lexan unbreakable?

 Our clear tubing is made from Lexan, also known as polycarbonate.
 This material is unbreakable, its 200x stronger than glass and 25x stronger than acrylic.
 The polycarbonate material is unbreakable, making it a popular choice among consumers because of its light weight.